mjcconsulting/camelz4-prototype/modules/associations/BUILD-management-global-management-associations.md

-# Modules:SSM Associations:Management Account:Global
+# Modules:Associations:Management Account:Global:Management Associations

-This module builds SSM Associations based on Tags in the AWS Virginia (us-east-1) Region within the CaMeLz-Management Account.
+This module creates Management Associations based on Tags in the AWS Virginia (us-east-1) Region within the CaMeLz-Management Account.

 Some Associations reference Application Software Installers which are assumed to have been uploaded to the